spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ### Network Metrics

-* Cluster network cost during the selected aggregation interval.
+* Cluster network cost during the selected aggregation interval variable value.
 Source: Ocean.
+This graph shows the cost of network usage during a specified time period.
+It helps you monitor network-related expenses to manage and optimize network costs by clearly showing how much is spent on network resources.
-* Cluster network usage during the selected aggregation interval.
+* Cluster network usage during the selected aggregation interval variable value.
 Source: Ocean.
+This graph shows network usage during a specified time period.
+It provides visibility into network traffic, helps understand network resource needs, and ensures that the infrastructure is correctly scaled to meet demand.
-* Cluster network cost breakdown during the selected aggregation interval.
+* Cluster network cost breakdown during the selected aggregation interval variable value.
 Source: Ocean.
+This graph breaks down network costs by different categories during a selected time period.
+It helps identify network cost drivers so you can manage network expenses effectively by focusing on areas where savings can be made.
 * Cluster Intra-AZ network usage over time.
 Source: Ocean.
+This graph tracks network usage within the same availability zone over time.
+It provides insights into intra-zone traffic, helping optimize network resources by understanding how traffic flows within a single zone.
 * Cluster Inter-AZ network cost over time.
 Source: Ocean.
+This graph shows network costs associated with traffic between different availability zones over time.
+It helps you manage costs related to inter-zone network traffic, ensuring that expenses are controlled and resources are efficiently utilized.
 * Cluster Inter-AZ network usage over time.
 Source: Ocean.
+This graph shows the network traffic between different availability zones over time.
+It provides insights into inter-zone network usage patterns, helping resource planning and optimizing network performance across zones.
 * Cluster Internet network cost over time.
 Source: Ocean.
+This graph tracks network costs associated with internet traffic over time.
+It helps you to manage costs related to internet traffic, optimizing network expenditures by understanding the financial impact of external network usage.
 * Cluster Internet network usage over time.
 Source: Ocean.
+This graph shows internet network traffic over time.
+It provides insights into internet traffic patterns, helping you optimize network resources and manage external traffic efficiently.
 * Cluster Inter-Region network cost over time.
 Source: Ocean.
+This graph shows network costs related to traffic between different regions over time.
+It helps you manage costs associated with inter-region traffic, ensuring that cross-regional network expenses are aligned with budgetary goals.
 * Cluster Inter-Region network usage over time.
 Source: Ocean.
+This graph shows network traffic between different regions over time.
+It provides insights into inter-region traffic patterns, helping resource planning and cost management by highlighting how network resources are used across regions.

 ### Right-Sizing Metrics